About Erin

 I hold a Master’s Degree in Clinical Psychology from Loyola University in Maryland.
 I am a Licensed Clinical Professional Counselor (LCPC) in the state of Maryland, a Board-approved LGPC supervisor, and a Licensed Clinical Mental Health Counselor (LCMHC) in North Carolina.

-I hold a Certification in Perinatal Mental Health (PMH-C) from Postpartum Support International and regularly lecture on perinatal mental health topics.
-I also provide clinical supervision to other therapists who are deepening their work with perinatal clients.
+I hold a Certification in Perinatal Mental Health (PMH-C) from Postpartum Support International and regularly provide education, consultation, and supervision related to perinatal mental health.

-I also have a deep interest in working with neurodivergent clients, particularly those with ADHD.
-Many of my clients identify as neurodivergent, and I’ve pursued additional training to support their unique needs.
-I also bring lived experience as part of a neurodivergent (or “neurospicy”) family, which helps me approach this work with empathy, flexibility, and attunement.
+I also specialize in working with neurodivergent clients, particularly those with ADHD.
+Many of my clients identify as neurodivergent, and I bring both specialized training and lived experience as part of a neurodivergent family to this work.

 You can learn more about my speaking, writing, and media features on my Where You Can Find Me page.